mapmeld/scraping-by-in-nodejs/README.md

 ### Translating jQuery to Cheerio to get leader names

 Let's go back to index.js and start using the cheerio module that we installed.
-It's a good idea to open up [the official documentation on npmjs](https://www.npmjs.com/package/cheerio) for this module.
+It's a good idea to open up <a href="https://www.npmjs.com/package/cheerio">the official documentation</a> for this module as a reference.

 ```javascript
 // versions/2.js